manuelkienlein/ESP8266-AirSensor/README.md

 | `http://<IP-Address>/mq135` | `{"ppm":443.96, "rzero":979.75}`                                        |

 ## DHT11-MQ135-Thingspeak-Web-Display
-In order to add a display to this setup, we too extend the previous installation [DHT11-MQ135-Thingspeak-Web](#DHT11-MQ135-Thingspeak-Web).
+In order to add a display to this setup, we extend the previous installation [DHT11-MQ135-Thingspeak-Web](#DHT11-MQ135-Thingspeak-Web).
 The source code can be found in [DHT11-MQ135-Thingspeak-Web-Display.ino](DHT11-MQ135-Thingspeak-Web-Display.ino) using address `0x27` for the display.
+Then you get information such as air humidity, temperature and airpm (particles per million) on your screen.

 ### Hardware Requirements
 * NodeMCU ESP8266 Board